-Course Advisories: SCC minimum English and math standards; ART 023 or ART 026 (one college level ceramics course).
-Covers the ancient and contemporary art of woodfired ceramics.
+Course Advisory: SCC minimum English and Math standards.
+Covers the ancient and contemporary art of wood-fired ceramics.
 Topics include techniques of forming clay, the formulating of clay bodies and glazes for wood fire, kiln construction, wood firing techniques, Eastern and Western aesthetics and the history of wood-fired ceramics.
 The course will not cover basic ceramic construction techniques.
 Students should already be familiar with basic hand building or wheel throwing techniques.
-Course will require participation in wood firing with some time spent outside regularly scheduled class hours.
-Repeatable 3 times.
 One to two hours lecture, three to four and one-half hours lab.

-Ceramic Surfaces

-Course Advisory: SCC minimum English and Math Standards.
-ART 023 or ART 026 (one college level ceramics course).
+ART 036 2.0 or 3.5 Units Ceramic Surfaces -Drawing and Painting on Clay Course Advisory: SCC minimum English and Math standards.
 This course in ceramic surface design will explore the vast range of artistic expression possible with ceramic slips, stains, glazes and firing techniques at low medium and high temperature ranges.
 The course will not cover basic ceramic construction techniques.
 Students should already be familiar with basic hand building or wheel throwing techniques.
 Field trip may be required.
-Repeatable 3 times.
 One to two hours lecture, three to four and one-half hours lab.

-Clay and Glazes for the Ceramic Artist

-Prerequisite: ART 023 or 026 or equivalent.
-Course Advisories: SCC minimum English and math standards.
+ART 037 2.0 or 3.5 Units Clay and Glazes for the Ceramic Artist Prerequisite: ART 023 or 026 with a minimum grade of C or equivalent.
+Course Advisory: SCC minimum English and Math standards.
 Covers and investigates the theoretical and practical aspects of clay and glaze formulation.
 Topics covered include: Clay/glaze fit, glaze calculation, testing strategies, the development of color, the development of texture, kiln types, kiln temperatures and kiln atmosphere.
 Field trip may be required.
-Repeatable 2 times.
 One to two hours lecture, three to four and one-half hours lab.

-Introduction to Printmaking
+ART 038 3.5 Units Introduction to Printmaking

-Course Advisory: SCC minimum English and math standards.
+Course Advisory: SCC minimum English and Math standards.
 Explores traditional and contemporary approaches to etching (Intaglio), lithography, and relief (woodcut and linoleum) printing.
 Digital and new methods of photographic printmaking are discussed and demonstrated.
 This course is project oriented to enable the student to develop a portfolio of completed works in various mediums.
 Field trip may be required.
 Two hours lecture, four and one-half hours lab.

-Etching and Engraving: Line Techniques

-Course Advisory: SCC minimum English standard.
+ART 039 2.0 or 3.5 Units Etching and Engraving: Line Techniques Course Advisory: SCC minimum English standard.
 Covers history and techniques of line etching and engraving, including dry point, sugar lift line etching, and soft ground line variations.
 The student is expected to produce matted prints of completed projects.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.

-Etching and Engraving: Tone
+ART 040 2.0 or 3.5 Units Etching and Engraving: Tone